rohit-uf/aws-coursera/docs/dynamodb/README.md

 - When multiple clients are reading and writing from the database at the same time, we need to make sure the data they are accessing is Consistent.
 - DynamoDB does not provide any row locking mechanism by itself.
 It needs to be handled by the developer

+### Optimistic Locking
+- Can be implemented with `Conditional Writes`
+  - PutItem
+  - UpdateItem
+  - DeleteItem
+- Keep an attribute `version_number` on the Item to be updated or deleted
+  1. Retrieve the version number before updating
+  2. Check if the version number sent with update request, is the same as the version number in the table.
+Only then make the update
+  3. After the update is complete, increment the version number

+## Secondary Index in detail

+### LSI: Local Secondary Index
+- Can only be created when the table is created
+- Can not be created after the table has been created
+- Have a different SORT KEY for indexing
+- When a table is deleted, its LSIs are also deleted

+### GSI: Global Secondary Index
+- Can be created during table creation or later
+- DynamoDB Handles synchronization of Base Tables with the GSIs
+- On a provisioned Base Table, must specify Read/Write units

+> Only create secondary indexes on attributes that are queried very often

+## Querying
+- `> , < , =` operators are available to query
+- `AND, OR, IN, BETWEEN` operators can be used to filter
+- `begins_with` , `contains`